On The Complexity of Maximizing Temporal Reachability via Trip Temporalisation: Introduction

-In our network optimisation problem, the graph operation will allow us to transform a weighted directed graph (in which the weight of an edge has to be interpreted as its travel time) into a temporal graph (see below), while the optimisation criterion will be the \textit{temporal reachability} of a temporal graph, that is, the number of pairs of nodes $u$ and $v$ such that $v$ is temporally reachable from $u$.
-Note that, in temporal graphs, a (temporal) path, differently from the notion of walk in graphs, requires a natural temporal constraint: that is, the appearing time of an edge in the path has to be at least equal to the arrival time of the edge which precedes it in the path.
-This additional constraint makes the computation of the nodes reachable from a node a little bit more complicated than in the case of graphs, but still doable in time $\tilde{O}(m)$, where $m$ is the number of temporal edges and the notation $\tilde{O}$ hides poly-logarithmic factors (see, for example,~\cite{Wu2016}).
+The temporal constraint required for temporal paths makes the computation of the nodes reachable from a given node a little bit more complicated than in the case of graphs, but still doable in time $\tilde{O}(m)$, where $m$ is the number of temporal edges and the notation $\tilde{O}$ hides poly-logarithmic factors (see~\cite{Dibbelt2018,Wu2016}).
+The temporal reachability can thus be computed in $\tilde{O}(nm)$ time where $n$ denotes the number of nodes.
 Note that we do not put any constraint on how long it is possible to wait at a node in-between two temporal edges, as these further constraints can dramatically change the complexity of such temporal path computation~\cite{Casteigts2020Waiting}.